firehawkvfx/firehawk/README.md

 - Lastly, update the first entry in your router's DNS settings to point at the IP address of the host you ran the docker command on.
 The should be an existing entry here already (Probably the router's own IP), and this existing entry can become the second entry.
 If there is no second entry and your router cannot be a DNS (unlikely!), You can try 8.8.8.8, which is not as effective as using an internal DNS but better than nothing!
 If your private DNS server goes down, then requests will be serviced by the second entry.
 Using your router to do this saves the hassle of configuring each machine on your network, and it will propogate out through your network automatically.

+- Optional: If you need a failover should the hardware running the docker container go down, you can run the same docker command on another piece of hardware on your network and add this as the second entry for your router's DNS.

 ## FSx for Lustre